ahmedkaludi/ads-for-wp/readme.txt

 Donate link: https://www.paypal.me/Kaludi/25usd
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
+AdsforWP is an Google Ads & Banner ads plugin built for WordPress & AMP.
+Easy to Use, Unlimited Incontent Ads, Adsense, Premium Features and more.

 == Description ==
 AdsforWP is an Google Ads & Banner ads plugin built for WordPress & AMP.
-Easy to Use, Unlimited Incontent Ads, Adsense, Premium Features and more
+Easy to Use, Unlimited Incontent Ads, Adsense, Premium Features and more.

 = Features: =